 Students may use book bags to transport only school materials to and from school.
 During the school day, however, RCSA requires that all book bags remain in students' lockers.
 Roller bags are NOT ALLOWED to be used in the building.
 All book bags must be small enough to fit easily inside the locker.

-Only handheld pencil bags and handheld purses are permitted and must stay in their locker.
+Only handheld pencil bags and handheld purses are permitted in the classroom.
+Please see below guidelines.